 Current Regis students please attach a copy of your academic history from SWS.

 • Submit a $25.00, non-refundable application fee with the application.

-Applicants who have not pursued university-level study in English may be required to pass TOEFL (Test of English as a Second Language) and TWE (Test of Written English) examinations to demonstrate English language ability (minimum scores: paper-based: overall is 580; TWE 5.0; computer-based: overall is 237; TWE 5.0, internet-based: overall 93, writing 22, speaking 22).
-Note that higher scores are required for Advanced Programs.)
-For further information on the TOEFL and TWE please consult www.toefl.org.
-Applicants should request that their TOEFL scores be sent to the University of Toronto, institutional code 0982-00.
-Minimum scores do not always provide assurance of the ability to undertake theological studies at Regis College.
+Applicants whose primary language is not English and who have pursued university-level study in countries where English is not the official language are required to demonstrate English language facility by taking recognized tests such as TOEFL (Test of English as a Second Language).
+Applicants should request that their TOEFL or English proficiency scores be sent to the University of Toronto, institutional code 0982-00.
 The College reserves the right to interview applicants whose native language is not English.
 If it is determined that their English language skills require strengthening, intensive English language instruction will be required as part of the first year of their study.
-For more information about English language programs at the University of Toronto, see esl.learn.utoronto.ca
+For more information about English language programs at the University of Toronto, see english.learn.utoronto.ca

 Students who have completed one or more theological courses at the post-baccalaureate level may apply for credit transfer.
 Transfer credits are assessed on a case-by-case basis by the Basic Degree Committee.
 Doubtful cases will be referred to the Admissions and Procedures Committee of the Basic Degree Council of TST.
 Transfer credit is not normally granted for theological field education requirements.
 Transfer credits may be allowed under the following conditions:

 • The student must have achieved at least a B standing in the courses for which transfer credits are sought.